Skip to main content

 If you need to upgrade existing instances to the latest version, navigate to the Admin Area and select "Marketplace > Building Blocks."
 Check the boxes next to the Building Blocks you want to upgrade, then click “Upgrade.”
 This action forces a new run of the selected Building Blocks, ensuring users receive the latest version.

-Credentials Management (Terraform Only)
+Credentials Management (OpenTofu Only)

-In some cases, Terraform code requires credentials to provision infrastructure.
-For example, a Terraform building block for AWS typically needs access keys.
-A best practice is to use environment variables such as AWS_ACCESS_KEY_ID
+In some cases, OpenTofu code requires credentials to provision infrastructure.
+For example, an OpenTofu building block for AWS typically needs access keys.
+A best practice is to use environment variables such as AWS_ACCESS_KEY_ID and AWS_SECRET_ACCESS_KEY.
+In this case, your OpenTofu AWS provider configuration can be as simple as:

 provider "aws" {}